-When guests book their rooms online for the conference, they go through the normal process and secure a room at your normal $200 nightly rate.
-During the booking process they are presented with a discount option offering a “shared” rate at $125 a night per guest, providing the hotel can find another guest attending the conference looking to share as well.
-The hotel is now making $50 more per night and each guest is saving $75, everyone wins and the hotel now has an additional room to sell.
-If your property is still charging for WiFi, or any other shared room amenities, it would be ideal to build that charge into the room price for these situations.
-This will help to eliminate any issues where one guest orders a service and both are charged.
+When guests book their rooms online for the conference, they go through the normal process and secure a room at your standard $200 nightly rate.
+During the booking process, they are presented with a discount option offering a “shared” price at $125 a night per guest, providing the hotel can find another guest attending the conference looking to share as well.
+The hotel is now making $50 more per night, and each guest is saving $75, everyone wins, and the hotel now has an additional room to sell.
+If your property is still charging for WiFi or any other shared room amenities, it would be ideal for building that charge into the room price for these situations.
+This will help to eliminate any issues where one guest orders service, and both are charged.

 Implementing the Idea

 This is where things can get tricky.
 Thankfully, most modern PMS and Booking Engines can handle this kind of work, but few hoteliers use them to their fullest.
 The goal is to try and group guests with similar schedules and needs together, so providing special booking codes for conference attendees is going to be the easiest way to segment and qualify your guests.
-Your Booking Engines can associate these codes with different rate plans which will help keep other guests from accidently booking a shared stay.
-The information on your Booking Engine will need to be clear that the discount is only applied at check in if another guest opted in as well.
-Your PMS will play the biggest role in the success of a plan like this.
+Your Booking Engines can associate these codes with different rate plans, which will help keep other guests from accidentally booking a shared stay.
+The information on your Booking Engine would need to be clear that the discount is only applied at check-in if another guest opted in as well.
+Your PMS will play the most prominent role in the success of a plan like this.
 Room Sharing is already a common, but underused feature hoteliers have available to them.
 It allows two guest accounts to occupy the same room with each guest account using a separate folio, keeping everyone’s personal information secure.

-One drawback from this approach is that it will reduce your properties reported ADR.
+One drawback of this approach is that it will reduce your properties reported ADR.
 For hoteliers that use ADR as their primary measurement tool, that might put them off from attempting something like this.
 Thankfully, that is why we have RevPar.
-A property with a 50/50 split of single and double bedrooms on a sold out night, ADR would decrease 25%, while RevPar increases 12.5%.
-Does an idea like this sound like something worth trying?
+A property with a 50/50 split of single and double bedrooms on a sold-out night, ADR would decrease 25%, while RevPar increases 12.5%.
+Does an idea like this sound like something worth a try?
 What adjustments would you need to make to better fit your property’s needs?